-Sign up for automatic payments ACH-payment-form
+Sign up for automatic payments by submitting the ACH payment form.

 The City of North Liberty provides water and waste water service for commercial and residential properties in North Liberty, as well as residential trash, compost and recycling services though Johnson County Refuse.

 To set up an account, or for additional questions, call City Hall at (319) 626-5700.
 Sign up to pay or view your water bill online, or download, complete and return this form ACH-payment-form if you would rather have an automatic payment from your bank.

 City utilities are billed monthly.
 Your bill will include charges for water (based on use), waste water (based on use), curbside recycling ($5.15), trash (varies based on container size) and storm water management ($2), as well as a 6 percent sales tax on the water and, for commercial properties, sewer portions.

 Rates are approved by the city council and based on the cost of building, maintaining, running and improving our water and waste water treatment plants and systems, which are directly influenced by the need to meet increased state and federal regulations.

 Water and waste water use are billed based on actual use in 1,000-gallon increments, so you might see changes in your bill month to month, or a higher bill in a month you use less than your average.
 For example, if your household uses 1,400 gallons in January and February, your first two monthly bills would be for the 1,000-gallon minimum each.
 If you used 1,200 gallons in March, your bill would be for 2,000 gallons, even though you used less water, because your cumulative use added up to another 1,000 gallons.
 (See the table below.)